This is the 26th post of a 50 article series for new marketers at B2B startups.

 - Content producer

-Depending on the city that we are hiring in, this can be a $10,000 – $60,000 per month expenditure in the budget when everyone’s salaries are added up.
+Depending on the city that you are hiring in, this can be a $10,000 – $60,000 per month expenditure in the budget when everyone’s salaries are added up.

-Marketers use lots of tools to be efficient and drive growth.
+Marketers use many tools to be efficient and drive growth.
 These are typically monthly software subscriptions and are a rather small part of the budget.
-However, we need to add up which tools we are using and the monthly cost of each.
+However, you need to add up which tools you are using and the monthly cost of each.
 These might include:

-I typically budget around $1,000 – $1,500 per month for all of these services.
+I would budget $1,500 per month for all of these services to start.
 The largest item is the marketing automation system.